 4) Why did I only get .75 credit for my transfer class?

 Colleges and universities have a variety of ways in which credit is applied to courses.
 Some institutions operate on a 3.0 credit per course system while others award 4.0 credits.
 Colleges also may have different academic calendars, which will impact the amount of credit a course will carry.
 At Clark, we operate on a unit system where almost all courses carry 1.0 unit which is equivalent to 4.0 semester credits.
 The amount of transfer credit you received is based upon this formula.
 One of the first programs you will attend during orientation is an Academic Advising session with the Senior Associate Dean of the College and the Chair of the Faculty, who will help to clarify any questions you may have about the Clark credit system.
 If you have questions prior to your arrival in August, please contact Academic Advising at 508-793-7468.

 5) I took a class in a previous school that I feel should have fulfilled one of the perspective requirements at Clark.
 What do I do?

 Academic Advising makes all decisions regarding which classes from your previous institution will fulfill Clark perspectives.
-If you feel a course merited a PLS waiver but did not receive one, please email your request for a waiver review to Dean McKenna along with a catalog description of the course.
+If you feel a course merited a PLS waiver but did not receive one, please email your request for a waiver review, along with a catalog description of the course, to Dean McKenna.
 Your peer adviser will be a good resource during orientation to discuss questions you may have about your courses.

 6) How many classes have I already completed for my major?